 Ask the dumpster rental company if a permit is necessary for your case.

 If the dumpster is to be placed in the public right-of-way, a permit is required.

-Connect with the permitting department, and fill out the dumpster permit form.
+Once you've connected with the permitting department, locate and fill out the dumpster permit form.

 Many cities offer online dumpster permit form submissions.

-It’s not uncommon for the permit approval process to take 3+ days.
-Plan ahead and schedule the dumpster drop-off accordingly.
+It’s not uncommon for the permit approval process to take 3+ days, so plan ahead and schedule the dumpster drop-off accordingly.